-From May to September Hazon and the Friends of the Arava Institute is hosting a series of Tribe Rides in cities like NY, Philadelphia, Boston and DC.
-These Sunday/after work rides are an excellent way to meet new people, explore your city, or train for the Hazon/Israel Rides!
+Hazon and the Israel Ride host a series of Tribe Rides and other events around the country.
+These meet-ups are an excellent way to meet new people, explore your city, or train for the Hazon/Israel Rides!

 Rides will start from a central location.
-A leader will distribute cue sheets and will be able to guide you while riding, but will not provide water, food, or SAG (support & gear).
-You should prepare for these rides as you would for a ride completely on your own.
+A leader will distribute cue sheets, and guide you while riding, but will not provide water, food, or SAG (support & gear).
+Prepare for these rides as you would for a ride on your own.

 - A bike (ideally a road bike or hybrid)

-- Food or money for food – you should have something to eat about every hour – either a few bites from a sandwich, a Powerbar, etc.
+- Food/money for food for eating about every hour (a few bites from a sandwich, a Powerbar, etc.)

 - Extra layers (recommended)